sagerkudrick/SagerKudrick/README.md

 - 📫 reach me at sagerkudrick@hotmail.com

 # ML-DP Repository
-[here](https://github.com/SagerKudrick/ml-dp), where you can witness an innovative application of Differential Privacy in conjunction with state-of-the-art Machine Learning models.
+Witness an innovative application of Differential Privacy in conjunction with state-of-the-art Machine Learning models [here](https://github.com/SagerKudrick/ml-dp).

 - Demonstrates the fusion of Differential Privacy with modern Machine Learning, focusing on the MNIST dataset for digit classification.
   - Achieves high accuracy in predictions while safeguarding data privacy.